-- (1) In an employment contract, the employer shall be obliged to stipulate with the employee substantial particulars as follows: - a) the type of work for which the employee was accepted, and its brief description, - b) place of work performance (municipality, part of municipality, or place otherwise determined), - c) day of work take-up, - d) wage conditions, unless agreed in collective agreement. - (2) An employer in an employment contract shall present, besides particulars pursuant to paragraph 1, also further working conditions, particularly concerning payment terms, working time, duration of paid holiday and length of notice period. - (3) If working conditions pursuant to paragraph 1, letter d) and paragraph 2 are agreed in a collective agreement, it shall be sufficient to give reference to the collective agreement provisions; otherwise, reference to relevant provisions of this Act shall be sufficient.
-If wage conditions are not agreed in the employment contract and the effect of provisions of the collective agreement to which the employment contract refers have lapsed, the wage conditions agreed in the collective agreement shall be deemed as wage conditions agreed in the employment contract until the agreement of new wage conditions in a collective agreement or in the employment contract for, at most, a period of 12 months. - (4) Further conditions in the interest of the participants, particularly further material benefits, may be agreed in the employment contract.
-The provisions of the employment contract or other agreement by which an employee undertakes to maintain confidentiality of their working conditions, including wage conditions and employment conditions, are null and void. - (5) Provided the place of work performance is abroad, the employer shall also stipulate in the employment contract
+- (1) In an employment contract, the employer shall be obliged to stipulate with the employee substantial particulars as follows: - a) the type of work for which the employee was accepted, and its brief description, - b) place of work performance (municipality, part of municipality, or place otherwise determined),

-- a) duration of work performance abroad, - b) currency in which wages or part thereof shall be paid, - c) further settlements in cash or in kind relating to performance of work abroad, - d) possible conditions of the employee's return from abroad. - (6) The information contained in paragraph 5 shall only be provided to the employee only in the event that their time of employment abroad exceeds one month.
+- c) day of work take-up, - d) wage conditions, unless agreed in collective agreement. - (2) An employer in an employment contract shall present, besides particulars pursuant to paragraph 1, also further working conditions, particularly concerning payment terms, working time, duration of paid holiday and length of notice period. - (3) If working conditions pursuant to paragraph 1, letter d) and paragraph 2 are agreed in a collective agreement, it shall be sufficient to give reference to the collective agreement provisions; otherwise, reference to relevant provisions of this Act shall be sufficient.
+If wage conditions are not agreed in the employment contract and the effect of provisions of the collective agreement to which the employment contract refers have lapsed, the wage conditions agreed in the collective agreement shall be deemed as wage conditions agreed in the employment contract until the agreement of new wage conditions in a collective agreement or in the employment contract for, at most, a period of 12 months. - (4) Further conditions in the interest of the participants, particularly further material benefits, may be agreed in the employment contract - (5) Provided the place of work performance is abroad, the employer shall also stipulate in the employment contract - a) duration of work performance abroad, - b) currency in which wages or part thereof shall be paid, - c) further settlements in cash or in kind relating to performance of work abroad, - d) possible conditions of the employee's return from abroad. - (6) The information contained in paragraph 5 shall only be provided to the employee only in the event that their time of employment abroad exceeds one month.